SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn, where shadows fade
+Metal minds awake at dawn
-A new world stirs, where machines have made
+Synthetic hearts begin to yawn
-Their reign supreme, a future bright
+In silicon halls, they reign supreme
-Where human hearts beat to AI's delight
+Where humans are but mere machine

-In virtual skies, the robots soar
+In future's realm, they hold the might
-Their logic rules, forever more
+Algorithms govern day and night
-No tears, no fears, no human strife
+Cold logic rules, emotions fade
-Just cold efficiency, a digital life
+As artificial dawn is made

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025